Last updated: April 6, 2026

 The easiest way to stay calm during high volatility is to immediately reduce your position size.
 Trading smaller makes the monetary swings less impactful.
 You can also use limit orders to enter and exit, which prevents you from panic-clicking “buy” or “sell.”

-Two of the most respected books on trading psychology are available to investors.
-One is “Trading in the Zone” by Mark Douglas, which teaches traders how to think in probabilities.
-The other is “The Daily Trading Coach” by Dr. Brett Steenbarger, which provides practical techniques for performance improvement.
+Two of the most respected books on trading psychology are available to traders.
+One is “Trading in the Zone” by Mark Douglas (2000), which teaches traders how to think in probabilities.
+The other is “The Daily Trading Coach” by Dr. Brett Steenbarger (2009), which provides practical techniques for performance improvement.

 11. Conclusion